What is tetrachloroethylene?

 How likely is tetrachloroethylene to cause cancer?

 Although it has not been shown to cause cancer in people, the U.S. Department of Health and Human Services (DHHS) has determined that tetrachloroethylene may reasonably be anticipated to be a human carcinogen.
 The International Agency for Research on Cancer (IARC) has determined that tetrachloroethylene is a probable human carcinogen.
-The U.S. Environmental Protection Agency (EPA) has classified tetrachloroethylene as likely to be carcinogenic in humans.
+The U.S. Environmental Protection Agency (EPA) has classified tetrachloroethylene as likely to be carcinogenic in humans by all routes of exposure.

 Is there a medical test to determine whether I have been exposed to tetrachloroethylene?

-Where can my physician or I get more information?
+Where can I get more information about tetrachloroethylene?